 Not in all cases, but in some, depends on the facts of the case.
 This question needs to be paid careful attention.
 The response is to be positive where the claim is based upon a maritime lien.

-Equally, the same result can be reached by application of Article 586 of the Spanish Commercial Code, which reads "The shipowner and the ship operator, "navier" shall be civilly liable of the acts of the Master and of the obligations undertaken by the latter to repair, habilitate, and supply the ship, provided that the creditor proves that the amount claimed was invested in benefit of the ship".
+Equally, the same result can be reached by application of the new article 149 of the Spanish Navigation Act which states "Responsibility of the armatour: The armatour is responsible before third parties for the acts and omissions of the Masters, the crew, and the obligations assumed by the Master in accordance to Art.
+185".